If you ever find yourself gazing into the shower tray and seeing evidence of hair loss

 According to a new warning from the University of Surrey, thousands of people women in particular are at risk of developing thyroid problems because of the sudden hike in popularity of non-dairy milk-alternatives.
 For many health-conscious people, dairy is out, replaced by soya milk, coconut milk

 and also milk substitutes made from rice, almond and even hemp.
 But these products are poor sources of iodine.

 Margaret Rayman, an expert in nutritional medicine at the University of Surrey, told the Daily Mail’s science reporter: “Many people are unaware of the need for this vital dietary mineral and it is important that people who consume milk-alternative drinks realise that they will not be replacing the iodine from cows’ milk which is the main UK source of iodine.”

-Luckily, Belgravia experts have found that Telogen Effluvium treatment can offer an effective solution to diffusely thinning hair from this temporary condition.
-Whilst, in these cases, the hair will normally grow back on its own, the tailored treatment programmes at Belgravia can help to accelerate this regrowth process and keep the hair in optimal condition.
+options may offer an effective solution to diffusely thinning hair caused by this temporary condition.
+Whilst, in these cases, the hair will normally grow back on its own, tailored treatment programmes may help to accelerate this regrowth process and keep the hair in optimal condition.

 Telogen Effluvium can lead to further hair loss

-Both men and women can also use appropriate hair growth boosters in cases of Telogen Effluvium, or Male/Female Pattern Hair Loss to encourage healthy hair regrowth.
+Both men and women can also use appropriate hair growth supporting products

 As Telogen Effluvium is a temporary hair loss condition, treatment can stop once the hair has regrown and the patient is happy.
 Treatment for male and female pattern hair loss is on-going, however - or at least until a cure is discovered! - in order to effectively manage these permanent conditions.